The Size-Mass relation at Rest-Frame $1.5\mu$m from JWST/NIRCam in the COSMOS-WEB and PRIMER-COSMOS fields: DATA AND SAMPLE SELECTION

 \subsection{Galaxy selection}

-Since this paper aims to present near-IR sizes at rest-frame 1.5$\mu{\text{m}}$ the wavelength coverage of the F277W and F444W filters impose a redshift range of $z=0.5-2.5$ to avoid the effects of extrapolation.
-The rest-frame wavelength corresponding to the pivot wavelength of F277W is 1.85$~\mu{\text{m}}$ at $z=0.5$ and of F444W 1.26$~\mu{\text{m}}$ for $z=2.5$.
+Since this paper aims to present near-IR sizes at rest-frame 1.5$\mu{\text{m}}$ the wavelength coverage of the F277W and F444W filters imposes a redshift range of $z=0.5-2.5$ to avoid the effects of extrapolation.
+The rest-frame wavelength corresponding to the pivot wavelength of F277W is 1.85$~\mu{\text{m}}$ at $z=0.5$ and that of F444W 1.26$~\mu{\text{m}}$ for $z=2.5$.

-Among the over 1.7 million sources in the \textit{COSMOS2020-CLASSIC} catalog, we select those $75\,765$ galaxies (ACS$\_$MU$\_$CLASS=1; this flag rejects stellar-like objects) in this redshift range that have a positive HST/F814W flux and that fall within the available JWST/NIRCam F277W and F444W imaging footprints (Fig. \ref{fig:footprint}).
+Among the over 1.7 million sources in the \textit{COSMOS2020-CLASSIC} catalog, we select the $75\,765$ galaxies (ACS$\_$MU$\_$CLASS=1{; this flag rejects stellar-like objects)} in this redshift range that have a positive HST/F814W flux and fall within the available JWST/NIRCam F277W and F444W imaging footprints (Fig. \ref{fig:footprint}).

 In Figure \ref{fig:mass_sel} we show the mass-redshift distribution of these galaxies.
 The adopted stellar mass limit for our sample ($M_\star~=~10^{9}~{\text{M}}_\odot$) leaves us with $32\,002$ galaxies.